The Adventures of Baron Munchausen

 The inciting incident occurs at 15 minutes when The Turkish army attacks during the Baron's storytelling, and the theater is destroyed by cannon fire, forcing the Baron to take responsibility and promise to end the war himself..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to The Baron and Sally crash-land on the moon, fully entering the world of fantasy and beginning their quest to reunite the Baron's legendary servants to save the city., moving from reaction to action.
+This shows the protagonist's commitment to The Baron and Sally crash-land on the moon, fully entering the world of fantasy and beginning their quest to reunite the Baron's legendary servants to save the city., moving from reaction to action.

 The Collapse moment at 95 minutes (76% through) represents the emotional nadir.
 Here, The Baron dies from old age and exhaustion, lying still in a bed while Sally grieves.
-Death itself appears to claim him, representing the death of wonder and imagination in the face of cold reality., shows the protagonist at their lowest point.
+Death itself appears to claim him, representing the death of wonder and imagination in the face of cold reality., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 101 minutes initiates the final act resolution at 80% of the runtime.
 The Baron escapes Death by literally pulling himself back to life through sheer willpower and imagination, choosing life and wonder over the rational finality of death.
 Sally's belief in him helps restore his vitality., demonstrating the transformation achieved throughout the journey.